SteCiu01/DAX/DAX-Codes/Filter-by-Measures/README.md

 # Filter a visual by the amount range of a measure

-With a simple control DAX measure is possible to filter an amount range using slicers, in a Power BI report.
+With a DAX control measure is possible to filter an amount range using slicers, in a Power BI report.

 ## Situation